How to check your tax return

 - If you submit the corrections on paper instead, you should not attempt to write them on the A4 printout.
 Fill in separate paper forms to correct your information.

-Please note that this year, the dates when the Tax Administration pays refunds and when the taxpayers’ back taxes fall due will be earlier than previously.
+Please note that the dates when the Tax Administration pays refunds and when the taxpayers’ back taxes fall due will vary for individual taxpayers.
 If you must pay back tax, check your due dates for it in MyTax or read your tax decision.

 Contents of the tax return